Kabbalistic Order of the Rose-Cross: Teaching and structure

 The OKRC conducted classes on Christian Kabbalah—an esoteric form of Christianity—with the goal of revealing the hidden mystical capacity to ‘penetrate the essence of the Bible and the Divine.'
-Also, the order conducted examinations and awarded grades that named after the academic degrees in universities.
+Also, the order conducted examinations and awarded grades that were named after the academic degrees in universities.
 This feature favourably distinguished the order from the bulk of the secret societies of its time.